fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

-* Wire up Diagonals on DPad for XBox Controller
-* Validate All XBox inputs
-* Force releasing only vXbox joysticks referenced in config or all of them if specified on the command line or app.config
+* Determine current support for Force Feedback in vJoy/vXbox/SharpDX
+* Test with all available joysticks
 * Create Windows Service
-* Determine current support for Force Feedback in vJoy
-* Test with all available joysticks
 * Create Launchbox plugin
+* Force releasing only vXbox joysticks referenced in config or all of them if specified on the command line or app.config
 * Add timer to detect controllers when they are added
-* Need to load state for PointOfViewControllers1 PointOfViewControllers3
+* Need to load state for PointOfViewControllers1 - PointOfViewControllers3
 * Investigate implementing oJoystickInfo.oJoystick.SetNotification()
 * Clean up some calls to WriteToEventLog that are using String.Format
+* Wire up Guide button when SharpDX supports it - https://github.com/sharpdx/SharpDX/issues/1074

 ### Changes (oldest to newest):